- November 3, 2021

 - Quality and skill of your attorney.

 California has one of the most consumer-friendly lemon laws in the nation that ensures your protection.
-Under the Song-Beverly Consumer Warranty Act, if you purchase a defective vehicle, you are legally entitled to a refund, or the vehicle can be replaced at a manufacturer’s expense.
+Under the Song-Beverly Consumer Warranty Act, If you purchase a defective vehicle, you may be legally entitled to consult with a car defect lawyer for guidance on obtaining a refund or having the vehicle replaced at the manufacturer’s expense.
 However, you must prove that it’s a lemon according to legal guidelines, and that’s where a skilled California lemon law lawyer can help.
 If it turns out that you do have a lemon, you can:

 - insist that a manufacturer repurchase your vehicle

 - insist that a manufacturer replace your vehicle

 - negotiate a cash settlement in some cases.

 The lemon law attorneys at Neale & Fhima stand head and shoulders above the rest.
 We serve multiple locations throughout Southern California, and we have a winning track record.
 We are tough negotiators and experienced litigators.
 To find out more about how we can help, call us for a free consultation at 888-407-2955.